 - Diploma in Analytical Chemistry (D)

-- National Diploma in Analytical Chemistry (ND)
+- ND: Analytical Chemistry (ND)

-- Bachelor of Technology in Chemistry (BT)

 - Advanced Diploma in Chemistry (AdvDip)

 - Postgraduate Diploma in Chemistry (PGDip)

-- Master of Applied Science in Chemistry (MAppSci)
+- Master of Applied Science in Chemistry (MAppSc)

 - Doctor of Philosophy in Chemistry (PhD)

-Qualification Qualification In SAQA Quamication Code Ist Offered Phased Out Year Final Year Offered NLRD ID Diploma in Analytical Chemistry DIACHI Jan 2017 98010 ND: Analytical Chemistry NDACH2 2016 2021 72210 ND: Analytical Chemistry (ECP) NDANFI Jan 2013 2016 2021 72210 BT: Chemistry BTCHMI 2019 2021 72117 Advanced Diploma in Chemistry ADCHEI Jan 2020 111354 PGDip in Chemistry PDGCHI Jan 2021 ТВА MAppSci (Chemistry) MSCMSI 96824 PhD Chemistry (Chemistry) DPCMSI 96807
+Qualification In SAQA Qualification Code lst Offered Phased Out Year Final Year Offered NLRD ID Diploma in Analytical Chemistry DIACHI NDANFI Jan 2017 2022 98010 ND: Analytical Chemistry NDACH2 2016 2022 72210 Advanced Diploma in Chemistry ADCHEI Jan 2020 111354 PGDip in Chemistry PDGCHI Jan 2021 117947 MAppSc (Chemistry) MSCMSI 96824 PhD Chemistry (Chemistry) DPCMSI 96807

-^{} The phased out period for 3 year programmes is 5 years from the phased out year (inclusive).
+\ The phased out period for 3 year programmes is 5 years from the phased out year (inclusive).
 The phased out period for 1 year programmes is 2 years from the phased out year (inclusive).
 No first time entry students will be allowed to register for phased out qualifications.
 DUT RULE G29 applies.